prastut/blog/source/_posts/dataviz.md

 #### Chart1: Line charts

 Using the processed data we compute an ‘Opinion Index’ which represents the overall crowd opinion towards the topic at that particular instant.
 ‘Opinion Index’ consists of two values: positive & negative sentiment value along with a timestamp.
 We opted against computing a single index to preserve the polarity of the crowd opinion at any given instant.
+To plot values for a particular listener, we have 2 lines: one for positive and one for negative sentiment where x value represents time and y value represents sentiment.

 Line chart helps the user to get:
 * Polarity of crowd opinion which is communicated by the relative position of Positive and Negative lines corresponding to any given point on the horizontal axis.
 * Evolution of crowd opinion over time which is communicated by the trends formed by the line charts over time.